Korean, Edit

 ○ Adjacent to the pith

-② Phloem : Adjacent to the cortex
+② Phloem: Adjacent to the cortex

-○ Facilitates the movement of phloem sap
+○ Facilitates the smooth flow of phloem sap.

 ③ Monocots have a bundle sheath surrounding the veins, while dicots have scattered bundle sheaths